 10. What is frisson?

 Some may believe that ASMR is linked to the tingles and chills you might feel when listening to your favorite music.
 However, it is a rather different phenomenon.
 This phenomenon is called frisson, and while it shares some characteristics and cross-over, they are wholly separate experiences.

 More and more film-makers are building ASMR into their work – meaning that you can now go to the cinema to sample a brain tingle or two!

-Do you know any interesting, strange or fun facts about ASMR that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about ASMR?
+Share them in the comments below!